Serving our Community for Decades

-Groton Community School, Inc. can trace its history to the 1930s and has been housed in various sites in Groton throughout the years.
-Our roots go back to a small studio building on Peabody Street, a little brick schoolhouse on Long Hill Road, followed by a residence on Main Street, with an official beginning in 1945 as Groton Community Kindergarten in the First Parish Church.
+Groton Community School, Inc. can trace its history back to the 1920s and has been housed in various sites in Groton throughout the years.
+Our roots go back to a small studio building on Peabody Street, a little brick schoolhouse on Long Hill Road, and a residence on Main Street, with an official beginning in 1945 as Groton Community Kindergarten in the First Parish Church.
 Subsequent sites were at Grotonwood and the Prescott School building.